NII-DG/nii-dg/api-quick-start.md

 ### Governance with only specified entities
 If you want to limit the entities to be governed for reasons such as time-consuming verification, you can specify the target entities by sending entity ID as a query parameter `entityIds`.
-Please make sure that the entity id is percent-encoded format and the URI is enclosed with double quotes.
+Please make sure that the entity id is percent-encoded format and the URI is enclosed with single/double quotes.

 ```
 $ curl -X POST "localhost:5000/validate?entityIds=file_1.txt&entityIds=https%3A%2F%2Fexample.com%2Fperson" -H "Content-Type: application/json" -d @path/to/ro-crate-metadata